All About Adult Hodgkin Lymphoma

 Sometimes patients receive chemotherapy and/or radiation therapy, but the Hodgkin lymphoma is still present (also known as refractory Hodgkin lymphoma).
 When this happens, the provider may recommend stem cell transplantation (SCT).
 Stem cells are precursor cells that can develop into other cells of the body when placed in the right environment.
 In the case of SCT, the stem cells used are pre-destined to become blood cells (white and red blood cells or platelets).

 Stem cell transplant is used along with high doses of chemotherapy.
-The high doses of chemotherapy are so intense that they wipe out a person's bone marrow.
+The high doses of chemotherapy are given with the intent to wipe out a person's bone marrow.
 Without bone marrow, a person can't make the components of blood and the immune system that are necessary to survive.
 In order to replace the patient's bone marrow, stem cells are given.
-In the case of an autologous stem cell transplants, a patient's own stem cells are harvested before the high dose chemotherapy is given, stored, and then finally returned to the patient after the chemotherapy is done.
+In the case of an autologous stem cell transplants, a patient's own stem cells are harvested (collected) before the high dose chemotherapy is given.
+These cells are stored and then finally returned to the patient after the chemotherapy is done.
 Another option is an allogeneic stem cell transplant, where the stem cells are taken from a donor whose cells "match" those of the recipient.
 These cells are used in the same way, given to the patient after high dose chemotherapy.
 In both cases, bone marrow cells can re-grow from the stem cells.
 This enables a patient to tolerate the high doses of chemotherapy that work against Hodgkin lymphoma but have the unwanted side effect of wiping out healthy bone marrow.

 Stem cell transplantation can sometimes cure patients when other treatment strategies have failed.
 However, stem cell transplantation is a complex and intense treatment, so it is typically reserved for patients who aren't cured with the initial treatment regimens of chemotherapy and/or radiation therapy.